Prose from Poetry Magazine

 Originally Published: January 12, 2026

-Ricardo Reis, Fernando Pessoa’s most formally disciplined heteronym, emerged in 1914 as a neoclassical Stoic, shaped by Horace’s Latin lyricism—filtered through Stoic and Epicurean thought—and by the lapidary clarity of The Greek Anthology, particularly in Paton’s English translation held in Pessoa’s private library.
-His odes, composed between 1914 and 1935, culminate in Ode 219—marked simply “R.R.” at the top and center of the manuscript—written shortly before Pessoa’s death in November 1935 and published posthumously.
-In 15 hexassílabos (six-syllable metrical lines), the evanescence of thought and identity is distilled: “Sou sòmente o logar/Onde se sente ou pensa.”
+Ricardo Reis, Fernando Pessoa’s most formally disciplined heteronym, emerged in 1914 as a doctor born in Oporto, shaped by Horace’s Latin lyricism—inflected by Stoic and Epicurean thought—and by the lapidary clarity of The Greek Anthology, particularly in Paton’s English translation held in Pessoa’s private library.
+His odes, composed between 1914 and 1935, include among their latest compositions ode “219”—marked simply “R.R.” at the top and center of the manuscript—written shortly before Pessoa’s death in November 1935 and published posthumously.
+The ode is conceived throughout in short lines, apt for sententious diction.
+This text deals with metaphysical multiplicity (“I have more than one soul”) and epistemic uncertainty (“I do not know/Who is thinking or feeling”); a longer line (say of ten or twelve metrical syllables) would invite discursiveness.
+The hexassílabo,* instead, forces aphoristic phrasing.
+Each line becomes a propositional unit, almost like a maxim.

 The five odes selected for Poetry—all posthumous—trace two decades of verse that moves with lexical precision through the vanishing contours of temporality.
 Favoring transience over transcendence, Reis dignifies impermanence through formal rigor and philosophical detachment.
-In the Odes, he stylizes Portuguese through lexical archaism and Latinate syntax, often modulating between longer lines such as the decassílabo (ten metrical syllables) and shorter measures like the hexassílabo—as in Ode 112.
+In the odes, he stylizes Portuguese through lexical archaism and Latinate syntax, often combining lines of different lengths.

 Margaret Jull Costa has translated the work of numerous writers, including Javier Marías, José Saramago, Fernando Pessoa, and Ana Luísa Amaral.